 Did you make this Stuffed Squash recipe?
 Rate it and leave me a comment below to let me know what you think!

-- 100 g wild & red rice (raw weight)
+- 100 g wild & red rice dry raw weight

-- 1 tsp vegetable bouillon (gf,v)
+- 1 tsp vegetable bouillon optional (gf,vg)

 - 2 tbs olive oil

-- 2 cloves of garlic. minced
+- 2 cloves of garlic minced

-- 40 g walnuts , chopped
+- 40 g walnut halves chopped

 - 60 g feta

-- 1 tsp pumpkin seeds , chopped
+- 1 tsp pumpkin seeds chopped

-- Brush 1 tablespoon of olive oil on the inside of the halved squash, place them skin side down on a baking tray and bake for 35 minutes or until the flesh is soft, test with a knife.
+- Preheat the oven to 180C/392f.Cut the squash in half lengthways and scoop out the seeds and any stringy flesh.Brush the insides of the halved squash with 1 tablespoon of olive oil, sprinkle 1/4 tsp each of salt and black pepper over the squash.
+Place them skin-side down on a baking tray and bake for 35 minutes or until the flesh is soft, test with a knife.

 - While the squash is roasting make the filling.
 Cook the rice according to the packet instructions, I add a level teaspoon of vegetable bouillon to the rice when cooking for extra flavour, but you can leave it out if you wish.